Borough of Wokingham

-The Borough of Wokingham is a local government district in Berkshire, United Kingdom.
-It is named after its main town, Wokingham.
-Other places in the district include Arborfield, Barkham, Charvil, Earley, Finchampstead, Hurst, Sonning, Remenham, Ruscombe, Shinfield, Twyford, Wargrave, Three Mile Cross, Winnersh, Spencers Wood and Woodley.
-The population of Wokingham is 177,500 according to 2021 census.
+Wokingham, or the Borough of Wokingham, is a local government district with borough status in Berkshire, England.
+Since 1998 its council has been a unitary authority, having taken on county-level functions when Berkshire County Council was abolished.
+The borough is named after its main town, Wokingham.
+Other places in the district include Arborfield, Barkham, Charvil, Earley, Finchampstead, Hurst, Remenham, Ruscombe, Shinfield, Sonning, Spencers Wood, Three Mile Cross, Twyford, Wargrave, Winnersh and Woodley.
+Part of Crowthorne is also within the borough and forms part of the parish of Wokingham Without.
+The population of the borough is 177,500 according to 2021 census.

 History

 The district was formed on 1 April 1974 as Wokingham District, under the Local Government Act 1972, by the merger of the Municipal Borough of Wokingham and Wokingham Rural District.
 It is governed by Wokingham Borough Council (formerly Wokingham District Council), which has been a unitary authority since 1 April 1998, following the abolition of Berkshire County Council under the Banham Review.
 The district was granted borough status in 2007, following a petition to the Queen.

-Government

-The local authority is Wokingham Borough Council.
-It is a unitary authority, being a district council (but designated a borough council) also exercising the functions of a county council.